obaskerville/intro-to-dh/README.md

 # riga-intro-to-dh

-Training repo for Riga Technical University Intro to Digital Humanities
+Training repo for Intro to Digital Humanities